 extra olive oil

-Remove potatoes from the oven, and as soon as they’re cool enough to handle, peel off the skin and discard.
-Scatter 250 grams of the flour over a clean work surface with salt and nutritional yeast.
-Using a potato ricer, push the potatoes through a fine sieve from elbow height, on to the flour.
-Mix together, adding more flour until it comes together into a soft dough.
-Set the dough aside while cleaning the work surface and dust with a little more flour.
+When cooked, remove and place on a board to slightly dry out.
+Remove their skins and using a potato ricer, push the potatoes through.
+Add the flour and mix together gently until it comes together into a soft dough.
 Divide into small balls, gently roll into long sausage shapes.
-Cut the gnocchi into 1cm wide lengths, dust with flour, and roll each over the tines of a fork, pressing your thumb into the back so you have and indentation on one side and grooves on the other (so they absorb the sauce).
-Put the gnocchi on a flour-dusted tray.
-Bring a large saucepan of water to the boil, turn down to simmer, and tip in half the gnocchi.
-Stir, and wait until they float to the surface.
-Count slowly to 10, and remove with a slotted spoon onto the greens in individual plates.
+Cut the gnocchi into 1cm wide lengths, and roll very gently over the tines of a fork, pressing your thumb into the back so you have and indentation on one side and grooves on the other (so they absorb the sauce).
+Bring a large saucepan of water to the boil, turn down to simmer, and tip in a handful of the gnocchi.
+Wait until they float to the surface and remove with a slotted spoon.

 Saute the spinach and mustard greens in a large saucepan in olive oil until wilted, season with salt and pepper.
 Add the gnocchi to the greens in individual plates, and drizzle with sauce.
 Serve in bowls sprinkled with nutritional yeast or grated truffle.